haskellfoundation/tech-proposals/proposals/PROPOSALS.md

 ### The HIP Authors

 Authors are responsible for building consensus within the community and documenting dissenting opinions before the HIP is officially discussed by the HIP HF Technical Track .
 Their goal is to convince the HF Technical Track that their proposal is useful and addresses pertinent problems in the Haskell ecosystem as well as interactions with already existing features.
-Authors can change over the lifecycle of the HIP.
+Authors can change over the life-cycle of the HIP.

 ### The HF Technical Track